ONE DAY IN TAKAYAMA, JAPAN

 Visitors can take a guided tour of the Reichstag from the inside, listen to a plenary session (in German only), and even go up all the way to the dome and the roof of the building.

-There’s also the KĂ€fer Dachgarten Restaurant at the roof, and the food is supposed to be amazing (reservations are required).
-Unfortunately, I didn’t have time to go inside, but I was fascinated by the Reichstag’s unique architecture, and enjoyed taking a break on the grassy area, which is popular for having a picnic, spending time with loved ones, and soaking up the sun!
+There’s also the Käfer Dachgarten Restaurant at the roof, and the food is supposed to be amazing (reservations are required).
+The lawn area in front of the Reichstag is popular for having a picnic, spending time with loved ones, and soaking up the sun!

 Tiergarten Park